-Here at Barnsgold we also have many other much loved friends - and this page tells you about them all.
-I hope you enjoy reading about the fun and ups and downs we have with them.
+Here at Barnsgold we also have some other much loved friends - and this page tells you about them.
+I hope you enjoy reading about them all.

-Latest: I have now decided that my little poppet, Meg, is in fact a Golden Retriever in a Jack Russell's body!
+Long ago I decided that my little poppet, Meg, is in fact a Golden Retriever in a Jack Russell's body!
 She is so loyal, loving gentle and sweet - and can't possibly be a terrier!
-She lies next to me with her head on my hand - just like Maddie and Kara, and follows me about like the Goldies - she is so special to me.
-Mayci is getting there slowly bless her - living with 16 Golden Retrievers is bound to affect her at some point!
+When indoors he lies next to me with her head on my hand - just like Maddie used to, and Kara still does, and follows me about like the Goldies - she is so special to me.

 Next we have Sooty and Sweep - our two black cats.They are still kittens really, but growing up fast.
 Sooty is short-haired, and Sweep is long-haired like his Mum.
 They are lovely natured cats who also help with the rodent extermination programme.
 They caught their first rat overnight in the big shed two nights ago - we are very proud of them!
 The Jacks and cats all came from West Frogwell Farm in Callington (see Meg Molly Maggie and Merlin's page on the menu).

 Next we have our beloved hens who lay the best eggs you will ever taste!
 Some of them are ex-battery hens, and some I saved from being slaughtered for dog meat - these include Harold our very handsome cockerel.
-We also have 3 Lavender Pekin bantams whom we called Dickie (after Dickie Bird the cricket umpire!) and Doris - (2 rescues) and their offspring Dai, who was hatched by Jess our partridge silkie who was brought to me in an almost frozen state, by a young neighbour whose dog had picked her up in a field in a very cold February.
+Jess was brought to me in an almost frozen state, by a young neighbour whose dog had picked her up in a field in a very cold February.
 She was in such a state that I couldn't even see what she was.
 She is fit, well, and very much at home now here at Barnsgold.
-We also have 3 white silkies - the male we hatched last year in the incubator, and the 2 females were a Christmas present last year, from our friends at West Frogwell Farm.
-We have so far hatched 6 of their chicks this year, who are being nurtured on my dining table under a heat lamp!
-We also have 4 black and 1 grey silkie, which we hatched in the incubator last year.
+She gets very broody and loves nothing more than hatching everyone else's eggs out!

 Rescue hen having dust bath!
 Ex-bats & 1 Maran rescue.
 Wander in the daffodils